protontypes/open-sustainable-technology/README.md

 - [The Global Environmental Multiscale Model](https://gitlab.com/eccc/gem/gem) - is an integrated forecasting and data assimilation system developed by the Atmospheric Numerical Prediction Research Section, Meteorological Research Division, of Environment and Climate Change Canada
 - [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualisation layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
 - [OpenDrift](https://github.com/OpenDrift/opendrift) - is a software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
+- [OceanSpy](https://github.com/hainegroup/oceanspy) -  is an open-source and user-friendly Python package that enables scientists and interested amateurs to analyze and visualize ocean model datasets

 ## Access and Monitoring of Resources